 55DBP4 – Sr Database Engineer

 As a Senior Database Engineer at Sierra Space, you will leverage your extensive experience and comprehensive understanding of IT systems, software configuration, CI/CD, engineering, and business processes to support and contribute to the enterprise business or engineering application strategy.
 You will oversee and manage the configuration, upgrade, and long-term operation of software, ensuring it aligns with the IT needs of the business.
 Your role will involve continuous process improvement to enhance service quality, efficiency, and customer satisfaction.
-You will also collaborate with external vendors and service providers and may supervise and mentor a team of analysts.
+You will also collaborate with external vendors and service providers and may supervise and mentor a team of analysts database administrators / engineers.

 Key Responsibilities: